hhstechgroup/development-practices/standards/developer-standards.md

 ## Feature Flags
 Feature Flags guard blocks of code from being unintentionally executed and should be used to controls access to features not yet ready for use.
 Feature Flags also allow for some code to be rolled out to customers or to temporarily turn off access to the code.
 Code should always be modularized to allow features flags to be inserted.
 This may adjust how the code is designed.

+## PII and other security concerns
+Care should be taken whenever PII is encountered.
+Steps need to be taken to guard the data appropriately.
+PII should not be dumped to a log file or otherwise in appropriately captured.
+Raise concerns as appropriate when working on stories where PII exists.

+Credentials should be guarded closely.
+Credentials should not be logged or stored in public repositories.
+Deleting credentials after they have been committed can still be retrieved.
+Special steps MUST be taken to remove credentials from repositories.

 ## Basic Developer habits
 The following are habits that developers should be adhering to while developing code.
 The following habits help to raise the code quality by making the code more readable, understandable, simpler, and less error prone.
   * Intention revealing and descriptive names.
 Names should be clearly named so they reveal what they refer to.
 Terse, short abbreviations, or non standard names should be avoided.